 Fla.
 Attorney General Pam Bondi

-Florida Attorney General Pam Bondi said she won't tolerate it.
+Florida Attorney General Pam Bondi said that's a key component of any solution.

 "That's why these safe houses are so very, very important to protecting especially our younger victims and our immigrants are so scared they're going to be deported if they report it.
 So we have to protect all of them."

 Bondi asks people to report suspected trafficking cases to the National Human Trafficking Hotline at 1-888-373-7888.